Circle actions and Suspension operations on Smooth manifolds: Introduction and main results

-\textbf{Corollary 1.7.}\textsl{\ For any} $1$\textsl{-connected }$ 4 $\textsl{-manifold }$M$ \textsl{the universal cover of the loop space} $ \Omega M$ \textsl{is }$\Omega Q_{k}$\textsl{, where }$k=\beta _{2}(M)$ \textsl{.}$\square $
+\textbf{Corollary 1.7.}\textsl{\ For any} $1$\textsl{-connected }$4 $\textsl{-manifold }$M$ \textsl{the universal cover of the loop space} $ \Omega M$ \textsl{is }$\Omega Q_{k}$\textsl{, where }$k=\beta _{2}(M)$ \textsl{.} $\square $

 The remaining sections of the paper are organized as follows.
-Section 2 introduces isotopy invariants for the framed circles on a manifold, and establishes Theorem B. Section 3 develops preliminary properties of the suspension operators $\Sigma _{i}$, and shows Theorem A. Sections 4 and 5 are devoted to the proofs of Theorem C and D, respectively.
+Section 2 introduces isotopy invariants for the framed circles on a manifold, and establishes Theorem B. Section 3 is devoted to show Theorem A, and present relevant examples.
+Based on general properties of the suspension operators $ \Sigma _{i}$ developed in Section 4, the proofs of Theorem C and D are completed in Sections 5 and 6, respectively.

+\textbf{Acknowledgements.} This paper is based on a seminar talk given at Institute of Mathematics, CAS.
+The author would like to thank Dr. Yang Su, Feifei Fan, Xueqi Wang for useful communication.
+Thanks also due to my referee for pointing out an error in an earlier version of the paper.